-These predictions are borne out in table 3, which shows pooled estimates separately for countries with trade with Germany as a fraction of GDP above and below the sample median.
-The list of countries in each group are presented in the footnote of the table.
-If one considers the average coefficients printed in bold, it is apparent that the OLS estimates are lower but IV estimates are larger in the lowversus the high-trade sample.
+These predictions are borne out in Table 3 which shows pooled estimates separately for countries with trade with Germany as fraction of GDP above and below the sample median.
+The list of countries in each group are presented in the footer of the table.
+If one considers the average coefficients printed in bold, it is apparent that the OLS estimates are lower but IV estimates are larger in the low vs. the high trade sample.
 This leads to large differences in the gap between IV and OLS estimates.
-The first stage is also slightly higher in the high-trade group (if one weights by GDP, this difference increases since larger countries have more independent monetary policy).
+The first stage is also slightly higher in the high trade group (if one weights by GDP, this difference increases since larger countries have more independent monetary policy).
 These results support the hypothesis that the instrument is valid for larger countries, but may be harder to interpret for smaller countries.
+The lower panel replicates similar but muted results for a sample split by output correlation.
 The lower panel replicates similar but muted results for a sample split by output correlation.

-To further summarize the differences in IV estimates across countries we explore the relationship between the IV estimates and proxies for the approximate bias (cf. equations [12] and [12']).
-A simple way to represent the relationship between these estimates and the relevant fundamentals suggested by equations (12) and (12') is shown in figure 1, which is based on the results from table 1.
-Figure 1A plots the relationship between the IV estimates and the fraction of GDP due to trade with Germany.
+To further summarize the differences in IV estimates across countries we explore the relationship between the IV estimates and proxies for the approximate bias (cf. Equations (12) and (12')).
+A simple way to represent the relationship between these estimates and the relevant fundamentals suggested by Equations (12) and (12') is shown in Figure 1, which is based on the results from Table 1.
+Figure 1(a) plots the relationship between the IV estimates and the fraction of GDP due to trade with Germany.
 As predicted, the IV estimates become less negative the more important a country's trade with Germany is relative to its total output.
-Figure 1B shows how IV estimates are more negative for countries whose currencies were more volatile, viz. the German mark.
+Figure 1(b) shows how IV estimates are more negative for countries whose currencies were more volatile viz. the German Mark.
 This result confirms the intuition that a more flexible exchange rate regime allowed countries more monetary independence.
 Hence, the use of the German rate as an instrument picks up more exogenous monetary shocks in the domestic country.